 How do I treat traveller's diarrhea?

 The most important treatment for diarrhea is to replace the fluids your body loses.
-These fluids should be replaced by drinking clear fluids, such as bottled water, for 24 to 48 hours.
+For healthy adults, these fluids can be replaced by drinking clear fluids, such as bottled water, clear broth, diluted juices or sports drinks, for 24 to 48 hours.

 Oral rehydration salt (ORS)